raufmirzayee/raufmirzayee.github.io/_posts/2021-12-19-my-journey.md

 During grammar school and high school, I was always good at math, scoring well in the most advaced courses offered, participating in Mathletes, and quickly picking up what little coding I was exposed to.
 When I learned HTML (in the 1990s), I was so fascinated that a few lines of code could allow me to communicate with seemingly the entire world.
 I hoped to have a career as a Webmaster.

 I started college with plans to major in Computer Science.
-Unfortunately, my first class didn't go well, and I was both bored an intimidated by the thought of continuing that coruse of study and whatever subsequent careeer it would lead to.
+Unfortunately, my first class didn't go well, and I was both bored and intimidated by the thought of continuing that course of study and whatever subsequent career it would lead to.
 I envisioned myself as someone who should have an impressive, glamorous career.

 I switched my major to Communication with the hope of working in Public Relations.
 But as I learned quickly after graduation, most jobs in PR are in pretty unglamorous industries.
 I also realized I didn't enjoy writing or public speaking, or really anything that was a necessary task in PR or marketing communication.